NuevoFoundation/workshops/content/english/java-basics/activity-6.md

 <p style="text-align: center;"><iframe width="50%" height="500px" src="https://www.youtube.com/embed/ejXgw0qchDg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 ## What is an Object and a Class?
-An object is an thing (noun) that has certain characteristics and can perform certain tasks.
+An object is a thing (noun) that has certain characteristics and attributes and associated methods that allow it to perform certain tasks.
 A Class is the blueprint or definition for that object.

 An example is a Person.
-A Person is Class.
+Person can represent a Class.
 A person can have certain characteristics that distinguish it from another person.
 It can have blue eyes, it can be 30 years old, etc. A person can also perform certain tasks.
 It can walk, it can talk, etc.

 A Java Object is an instance of a Java Class.
 In this instance "Bea" is a "Person".
 "Bea" has brown eyes.
 This is a property (or data field) of "Bea".
 "Bea" can speak in English.
 "Bea" can speak in Spanish.
 These are methods that "Bea" can perform.